Modified: July 12, 2012

 To view the answers to the below questions: clicking on the “+” button to the left of the appropriate question will reveal the answer.
 Clicking the “Expand All” link will reveal all of the answers in that particular section.
 Clicking on the “Collapse All” button will hide all of the currently expanded answers from view.

-The California Civil P.E.
-Seismic Principles Exam
+The California Civil Seismic Principles (CSP) Exam

 • What exams are required to be licensed as a Civil Engineer in California?